calumgrant/logical/docs/worklist.md

 # Work plan

+## Current problem
+- All predicates on the recursive path
+- Need to signal to the loop master: DataAdded()
+- Any predicate on the recursive loop will become notIterationInvariant, not just immediately recursive calls.
+  - Need a flag on each evaluation step relative to the
+  - Potentially need to inline every predicate on the recursive path.

 ## Evaluating recursive predicates
 A recursive predicate is a predicate that references itself, perhaps indirecty.
 Recursive predicates are evaluated by *iteration*, so that the predicate is evaluated by repeatedly running the rules in the predicate until no more results are found.